 Meet the Indian artist who is bringing back childhood memories of the Sikh community through his comics

-We spoke with Dashmeet Singh, asking him about what made him start the comics, the response from the Sikh community and whether SikhPark inspired him or not.art-and-culture Updated: Feb 05, 2020 13:29 IST
+Meet the Indian artist who is bringing back childhood memories of the Sikh community through his comicsdelhi Updated: Feb 05, 2020 21:12 IST

 There is something to childhood memories.
 They keep coming back to us to remind us who we are and to keep us in touch with our real selves.
 Delhi based artist Dashmeet Singh also did something similar.
 He revisited those memories and that’s what his art is all about.